redpanda-data/connect/website/docs/components/metrics/blacklist.md

 ### `paths`

-`array` A list of path prefixes to exclude.
+A list of path prefixes to exclude.
 This can be used, for example, to allow none of the child specific metrics paths from an output broker with the path `output.broker`.

+Type: `array`
+Default: `[]`

 ### `patterns`

-`array` A list of RE2 regular expressions to exclude.
+A list of RE2 regular expressions to exclude.
 This can be used, for example, to allow none of the latency based metrics with the pattern `.*\.latency`.

+Type: `array`
+Default: `[]`

 ### `child`

-`object` A child metric type, this is where non-blacklisted metrics will be routed.
+A child metric type, this is where non-blacklisted metrics will be routed.

+Type: `object`
+Default: `{}`

 ## Debugging